andregrangeiro/python-project/README.md

 # python-project
 My Own Bank

-This program is written in Python 3.
+This program was written in Python 3.

-In this project called "My Own Bank", I explore many Object Oriented Programming (OOP) concepts such as classes, inheritance, object instantiation, states, and methods.
+In this project called "My Own Bank", I explore many Object-Oriented Programming (OOP) concepts such as classes, inheritance, object instantiation, states, and methods.

-In addition, looping and conditional statements were used.
+In addition, looping and conditional statements were applied.

 Try it out by opening a fictional current or savings account, making deposits, withdrawing your money, and requesting your bank statement.